lhbnlearnscoding/my-profile/README.md

 ## Learning

-Well i am willing to learn new thing and wanna have some hand-on experience in the field
+Well i am willing to learn new thing and wanna have some hand-on experience in the field.
+I create this github to record my journey of learning how to code